soniaturcotte/soniaturcotte.com/writing/oak-of-honor.md

   <figcaption class="small-text">August 10, 2021</figcaption>
 </figure>

 I am rather fond of trees, in general.
 But I truly love this tree.
-Watching it over the year was so special.
-If I hadn’t been in a few weeks, I felt excited to see the change.
+Watching it over that year was special.
+If I hadn’t visited in a few weeks, I felt excited to see the change.

 It’s very pleasing to know that it’s been there long before me.
 I hope it will be there long after I’m gone.